 There are some common problems that women may face due to female sexual dysfunction.
 These can include:

-· Inhibited Sexual Desire can result in a lack of interest or desire to have sex.
+Inhibited Sexual Desire can result in a lack of interest or desire for sex.
 It can be attributed to hormonal changes, medical conditions, medication, pregnancy, depression, fatigue, and stress.
-Boring, regular sexual routines can also lead to low enthusiasm for sex, as well as exhausting lifestyle factors such as caring for children.
+Dull, regular sexual routines can also lead to low enthusiasm for sex and exhausting lifestyle factors such as caring for children.

 Diagnosis of Female Sexual Dysfunction

 Female sexual dysfunction diagnosis is a complicated process.
 A woman’s pain is often undermined and goes undiagnosed due to bias in medicine.
-Women need to make sure that their doctor takes a thorough physical examination, evaluation of symptoms, and medical history.
-Pelvic exams to check the health of reproductive organs and a Pap smear may be needed as well.
+Women need to ensure that their doctor takes a thorough physical examination, evaluation of symptoms, and medical history.
+Pelvic exams to check the health of reproductive organs and a Pap smear may also be needed.

-To diagnose psychological causes, it can be important to address fear, anxiety, relationship problems, drug or alcohol use, and past sexual trauma or abuse.
+Diagnosing psychological causes can be essential to address fear, anxiety, relationship problems, drug or alcohol use, and past sexual trauma or abuse.